indra-dxprt/Donut-shop/README.md

  Demo project using Spring Boot and Java

 ## Donut Priority Queue:
  Jim works in the production facility of a premium online donut retailer.
-He i s responsible for bringing donuts to the pickup counter once they’re done.
+He is responsible for bringing donuts to the pickup counter once they’re done.
 But the manager is not satisfied because either it takes too long before a delivery arrives, or only a few items arrive.
 Jim’s manager wants to fix this and asks Jim to write a web service that accepts the orders and provides a list of items to deliver to the pickup counter.
-Desperate Jim remembers his friend who is working in a software company as a software engineer ... and your phone rings.
+Desperate Jim remembers his friend who is working in a software company as a software engineer and your phone rings.
 Can you help Jim?

 ## Problem Statement:
  * The service should implement a RESTful interface